On summer weekends, visitors to the Chateau de Versailles may enjoy the historic fountains at play in the formal gardens of the palace near Paris.

 Visiting the Musical Fountain Show Days at Versailles

-On most Tuesdays from April to October, admission is charged for the Musical Gardens (Jardins musicaux).
+On most weekdays from April to October, admission is charged for the Musical Gardens (Jardins musicaux).
 On these days, music is played throughout the Baroque gardens and some groves not usually accessible are opened for visitors.
 The fountains, other than the Mirror Fountain, are not in action.

 Tickets for the Gardens of the Chateau de Versailles

-Admission to the gardens of Versailles Palace on musical fountain show days is included only in the Passport Grandes Eaux Musicales or Jardins Musicaux (€27).
+Admission to the gardens of Versailles Palace on musical fountain show days is included in the Passport sold online in advance, or at the palace if timeslots are still available.
 Holders of the Paris Museum Pass and other chateau tickets must buy a garden ticket at the entrance to the garden.
-These garden-only tickets are not available online or from other resellers but queuing for tickets to the garden is not really a problem.
+These garden-only tickets are available online too but queuing for tickets to the garden is not really a problem.

-Admission tickets to the Musical Fountain Show in the gardens of Versailles are €9.50, €8 for children 6 to 18 and students, and free for under 6 years old.
-On musical gardens days (Tuesdays), admission is €1 cheaper but offers far less value.
-Dogs and bicycles are not allowed inside the baroque garden.
+Admission tickets to the Musical Fountain Show in the gardens of Versailles are €10.50, €9 for children 6 to 18 and students, and free for under 6 years old.
+On musical gardens days (Tuesdays and Fridays), admission is 50c cheaper but offers far less value.

 See also Tips on Visiting the Musical Fountain Show in Versailles for practical information on when to visit and which attractions to see.
 Transportation to Versailles is easy by train from Paris.
 Visit the Palace of Versailles gives an overview of the main sights and admission tickets for the various sections of the Estate of Versailles.